Azure/aztk/README.md

-# Redbull
+# Distributed Tools for Data Engineering (DTDE)
+A suite of distributed tools to help engineers scale their work into Azure.

-Run Spark Standalone on Azure Batch
+# Spark on DTDE

 ## Setup
 1. Clone the repo